shamunda/Plumi-Install-Script-for-CentOS6.x-x64/README.md

 Experimental Centos Installxperimental

 NOTE!
-Before running the CentOS-Install script make sure you have modified your /etc/hosts file to reflect the two external names being used for the server.
+Before running the CentOS-Install script make sure you have modified your /etc/hosts file to reflect the two names being used for the server.

 Example:
 portal.myserver.com